Skip to content

 2) One Data Collector in Sumo Logic

-For the single Realm Data collector within Sumo Logic, do not set an override value for the _sourceCategory field.
+For the single Realm Data Collector within Sumo Logic, do not set an override value for the _sourceCategory field.
 Use the _sourceCategory field to map the logs to appropriate indexes in Sumo Logic as you would normally do.